 Climate Change / Endangered Art Series

-In Buddhism one is constantly reminded of the interdependence of every object, being and concept within the universe, and the subtle impact and consequences of each choice we make and thoughts we decide to act on.
 While we have made great strides in environmentalism in recent years, the number of animals that are endangered and becoming extinct, in combination with climate change threatening ecosystems, there is little denying that we, and much of the life on the planet, are facing very critical times.

 An article in the Boston Globe in the spring of 2015 describing a report on the current and future impact of global warming on New England’s native species was really shocking to me; it described a potential die-off of Sugar Maple trees within a hundred years, trees which turn brilliant shades of red in the fall, that are iconic to New England.
 Reading this motivated me to do a series of artwork based on regionally endangered and threatened species that include text from articles and reports related to each subject.
-Through my own reaction of making a connection to Sugar Maple trees with my local environment, I realized that people may not connect the impact of global warming specifically to their own lives, and I hope through my art to make that connection more clear.
+Through my own reaction of making a connection to Sugar Maple trees with my local environment, I realized that people may not connect the impact of global warming specifically to their own lives, and I hope through art to make that connection more clear.